katanya04/The-Towers/README.md

 - More subcommands, a timer...

 This is still a work in progress rathen than a release, bugs are expected and I plan on adding more features in the future.
-The only supported version is 1.8, as there are quite a few methods that rely on NMS, althought I used to reflection to try to get around this issue so they may work in more versions.
+The only supported version is 1.8, as there are quite a few methods that rely on NMS, althought I used reflection to try to get around this issue so they may work in more versions.
 Nonetheless, these modules of code aren't vital, and a normal match could be played without them working.